karthick965938/ML-Dataset-Builder/README.md

 # MLDatasetBuilder

-**MLDatasetBuilder** is a python package which is help to prepare image for your ML dataset.Whenever we begin a machine learning project, the first thing that we need is a dataset.
-Dataset will be the pillar of training model.
+**MLDatasetBuilder** is a python package that is helping to prepare images for your ML dataset.
+Whenever we begin a machine learning project, the first thing that we need is a dataset.
+Datasets will be the pillar of the training model.
 You can build the dataset either automatically or manually.

 [![python version](https://img.shields.io/badge/Python-3.6-yellow)](https://pypi.org/project/MLDatasetBuilder/)
 [![PyPI](https://img.shields.io/badge/pypi-v0.0.3-blue)](https://pypi.org/project/MLDatasetBuilder/)